lirondos/pylazaro/docs/source/about.rst

 How does ``pylazaro`` work?
 ---------------------------------
 ``pylazaro`` takes Spanish text as input an returns the borrowings found in the text.
-Borrowings from English will be labeled as ``ENG``, borrowings from other languages will be labeled as ``OTHER``.
+Borrowings from English will be labeled as ``en``, borrowings from other languages will be labeled as ``other``.
 What lies at the core of ``pylazaro`` is a machine learning model that has been trained for the task of detecting unassimilated lexical borrowings from Spanish newspapers.

-``pylazaro`` can be run with three different types of models:
+``pylazaro`` can be run with five different types of models:

 #. `A BiLSTM-CRF model fed with subword embeddings and lexical embeddings pretrained on codeswitching data <https://huggingface.co/lirondos/anglicisms-spanish-flair-cs>`_ (this is the best performing model, and the default model used by ``pylazaro``)
+#. `A BiLSTM-CRF model fed with subword embeddings and bilingual Transformer-based Spanish-English lexical embeddings <https://huggingface.co/lirondos/anglicisms-spanish-flair-bert-beto>`_ (this is the best performing model, and the default model used by ``pylazaro``)
 #. `A Transformer model based on multilingual BERT <https://huggingface.co/lirondos/anglicisms-spanish-mbert>`_
+#. `A Transformer model based on Spanish model BETO <https://huggingface.co/lirondos/anglicisms-spanish-beto>`_
 #.
 A Conditional Random Field model with handcrafted features

-By default, ``pylazaro`` uses the first model (BiLSTM-CRF), which is the best-performing model of all three, but this can be modified at will (see :doc:`howto`).
+By default, ``pylazaro`` uses the first model (BiLSTM-CRF with codeswitch embeddings), which is the best-performing model of all, but this can be modified at will (see :doc:`howto`).

 For information about the creation of these models, training data and experimental results see the following paper: